Join our mailing list to stay informed!

 If you fail to pay, the trustee may:

-• Arrange to garnishee amounts from your wages payable
+• Arrange to garnish wages from your paycheck

 • Object to your discharge from bankruptcy which may result in it being extended by a further five years

-• Obtain a judgment for the amount of the unpaid income contributions and take enforcement action against you
+• Obtain a judgment for unpaid contributions and take enforcement action

-• Force you to open a supervised bank account into which all income must be paid
+• Require you to open a supervised bank account for all income

 What if You Don’t Agree with an Assessment?

-If you don’t agree with the income assessment made by your trustee, or the decision regarding ‘hardship’, you can request a review of their decision by the Inspector-General.
-The request for review must be lodged within 60 days of notification.
-If you have any further questions regarding bankruptcy income contributions or would like to discuss your current financial situation, get in touch today.
+If you disagree with the trustee’s income assessment or their decision on ‘hardship,’ you can request a review by the Inspector-General.
+The review request must be lodged within 60 days of receiving notification.
+If you would like to discuss your current financial situation, don’t hesitate to reach out to us today at 1800 534 534.

-For more information on bankruptcy, check out or bankruptcy page here
+For more information on bankruptcy, check out our bankruptcy page here

 Topics: Bankruptcy, Personal Debt